With plenty of questions surrounding WSU ahead of season opener, Abe Lucas remains a constant force for the Cougars

 “I had never been to a place where you could get boxes and boxes of food,” he said.
 “That helped.
 And then, I wasn’t a huge fan of weightlifting in high school, but then I started to see my body transform (when he did at WSU), and I loved lifting.
 I got the motivation when I saw my body change and the pounds came on that much faster.”

-Lucas had a big decision to make during the offense: whether or not to enter the NFL draft.
+Lucas had a big decision to make during the offseason: whether or not to enter the NFL draft.

 “It was a good problem to have, but it wasn’t too hard of a decision,” he said.
 “There are obviously still some physical things you can improve on as far as technique, but it’s really shoptalk stuff for me.
 I want to be better able to answer (NFL teams’) questions and understand formations.”